shawnr/practical-javascript-2-webapps/visual-feedback/transitions-and-animations.md

 # Transitions and Animations
 When data changes on the screen, we often use transitions and animations to call the user's attention to what has just been added or removed.
+The movement we use often mimics the change that we are trying to illustrate.
+For example, a user might delete an item from a list, which might slide out and fade away.
+Or a refresh of data might cause items to enter a list, sliding in from the side and landing with a bounce.

+This movement makes our interfaces feel more lively and helps conceptually ground the action the user has taken.
+The addition of movement makes our software feel more real.
+Fortunately, Vue.js gives us a few powerful tools for animating transitions within our applications.

 ## Enter/Leave/List Transitions
 Whenever content enters or leaves the screen, or whenever information is added or removed from a list, Vue.js will automatically add some specific classes to the HTML elements.
 These classes can be defined by developers to trigger whatever animation or transition we wish.